 Beyond the tangible benefits, a reliable farming livelihood sustains a feeling of pride in his work, as Awad explained to us “When I produce olive oil for sale, I feel I contribute to life and to society as well as to my family’s life.”

 Awad’s life these days looks very different to the days when he used to work inside Israel as a labourer.
 Despite his hard work, his wages barely covered his expenditure.
 Once the wall was built, travel to work inside Israel became impossible and Awad turned to reclaiming his lands, rehabilitating the 40 dunums (4 hectares) he now works for a living.

 Sadly, a further 20 dunum plot of land is inaccessible to Awad since the building of the Israeli separation wall across his land in 2008.
-He has not been given a permit to access this land, which is now grazed by sheep and cattle owned by Israeli settlers.
+He was not given a permit to access this land, which is now grazed by sheep and cattle owned by Israeli settlers.
+Then in 2023 he received a permit, but his access to the land has still been denied due to the ongoing war.
 The land he can farm is under threat from wild boar, often released by the settlers, who damage his trees and other crops.